telerik/ajax-docs/controls/grid/columns/column-types.md

 **Image 2**: Edit link displayed in **GridEditCommandColumn**![Edit Column](images/grd_EditColumn_1.png)

-When the user presses the Edit button, if the table view is configured for in-line editing, the Update and Cancel buttons appear in place of the Edit button andthe cells on the row become editable.
+When the user presses the Edit button, if the table view is configured for in-line editing, the Update and Cancel buttons appear in place of the Edit button and the cells on the row become editable.

 **Image 3**: **RadGrid** row in edit mode![Edit Column](images/grd_EditColumn_2.png)